hristinaina/curly-fishstick/README.md

 preprocessing it, training the model and evaluating its performance.

 Many different models have been used in this project, but the best performing model is the Voting Classifier with Random Forest classifier.

+## Results

-You can check out the feature importance of the Random Forest model with AdaBoost classifier, which is saved in the data folder.
+Results are saved in the [results](./results) folder.
+The results include the classification report for best performing classifier and feature importance of the Random Forest model with AdaBoost classifier.
 ## Author

 Hristina Adamović SV32/2020